newrelic/docs-website/.github/ISSUE_TEMPLATE/content-enhancement.md

 DISCLAIMER: Not every feature request will be worked on, but hearing about what you want is important.
 Don't be afraid to add a feature request! -->

-### Is your enhnacement request related to a problem?
+### Is your enhancement request related to a problem?
 Please describe

 A clear and concise description of what the problem is.